- Set time limit per day for total screen time, and gradually allow the child more control over how they allocate that time.

 - regular monitoring of comments made/received

-- checking the history regularly
+- checking the browser history regularly

 Regular and open conversations with your child are always the best way to make these strategies successful.